tydira/hovel/README.md

 hovel pull
 ```

-You can also re-run the installation script to update apps
+You can also re-run the installation script to update apps.
-(previously ran by ~/.hovel/setup.sh).
 ```shell
 source ~/.hovel/install.sh
 ```